xizon/poemkit/src/client/components/Slideshow/README.md

 | Property | Type | Default | Description |
 | --- | --- | --- | --- |
 | `url` | string  | - | Specify URL each item.
 Support image and video |

+---

+If you want to modify the transition-duration property, please directly modify the <code>.uix-slideshow__item</code> in the CSS file. <strong>All effects are controlled by CSS styles.</strong>